darrenjhsu/XSNAMD/README.md

 ```

+## Application scenarios

+### If you have two known structures, and you want to test if the program can drive one structure to another

+Good for test runs.
+Refer to the README in example/ for more information.

 ### If you want to fit c, c1, and c2 with one starting strcuture and one static experimental measurement